bartificer/programming-by-stealth/docs/pbs84.md

 console.log(`dailySales.mon['profit'] evaluates to: ${dailySales.mon['profit']}`);
 ```

 To facilitate more human-friendly outputs, `pbs84a.html` defines a better version of the array of day abbreviations.
 This array stores a list of dictionaries, one for each day of the week.
-Each of those dictionaries defines two keys, `name`, and `abbr`.
-The values for the `name` key are the human-friendly names of the days, and the values for the `abbr` key are the abbreviations:
+Each of those dictionaries defines two keys: `name` and `abbr`.
+The values for the `name` key are the human-friendly names of the days and the values for the `abbr` key are the abbreviations:

 ```javascript
 const days = [